Parsley: Culinary

-In Brazil, freshly chopped parsley (salsa) and freshly chopped scallion (cebolinha) are the main ingredients in the herb seasoning called cheiro-verde (literally "green aroma"), which is used as key seasoning for major Brazilian dishes, including meat, chicken, fish, rice, beans, stews, soups, vegetables, salads, condiments, sauces, and stocks.
+Freshly chopped parsley (salsa) and freshly chopped scallion (cebolinha) are the main ingredients in the herb seasoning called cheiro-verde (literally "green aroma"), which is used as key seasoning for major Brazilian dishes, including meat, chicken, fish, rice, beans, stews, soups, vegetables, salads, condiments, sauces, and stocks.
 Cheiro-verde is sold in food markets as a bundle of both types of fresh herbs.
 In some Brazilian regions, chopped parsley may be replaced by chopped coriander (also called cilantro, coentro in Portuguese) in the mixture.

 Parsley is a key ingredient in several Middle Eastern salads such as Lebanese tabbouleh; it is also often mixed in with the chickpeas and/or fava beans while making falafel (that gives the inside of the falafel its green color).
 It is also a main component of the Iranian stew ghormeh sabzi.

 Parsley is a component of a standard Seder plate arrangement, it is eaten to symbolize the flourishing of the Jews after first arriving in Egypt.

-Military

-The Parsley Massacre in October 1937 claimed the lives of an estimated 14,000 to 40,000 Haitian men, women, and children.
-Dominican Republic soldiers would hold up a sprig of parsley to someone and ask what it was.
-How the person pronounced the Spanish word for parsley (perejil) determined their fate.
-If they could pronounce it the Spanish way the soldiers considered them Dominican and let them live, but if they pronounced it the French or Creole way they considered them Haitian and murdered them.
-Haitian speakers can have difficulty pronouncing the alveolar tap or the alveolar trill of Spanish.
-However, most scholars think this story an exaggeration.

 Composition

 Nutritional content

-Parsley is a source of flavonoids and antioxidants, especially luteolin, apigenin, folate, vitamin K, vitamin C, and vitamin A. Half a tablespoon (a gram) of dried parsley contains about 6.0 μg of lycopene and 10.7 μg of alpha carotene as well as 82.9 μg of lutein+zeaxanthin and 80.7 μg of beta carotene.
-Dried parsley can contain about 45 mg/gram apigenin.
-The apigenin content of fresh parsley is reportedly 215.5 mg/100 grams, which is much higher than the next highest food source, green celery hearts providing 19.1 mg/100 grams.
-Parsley essential oil is high in myristicin.
+Fresh parsley is 88% water, 6% carbohydrates, 3% protein, and 1% fat (table).
+In a reference amount of 100 g, raw parsley supplies 36 calories and is a rich source (20% or more of the Daily Value, DV) of vitamin K, vitamin C, vitamin A, folate, and iron, with moderate content of other dietary minerals (table).

+Fresh parsley contains apigenin and myricetin.